-(13) And a messenger came to David saying, "The hearts of the men of Israel are after Absalom."
-(14) And David said to all his servants with him at Jerusalem, "Arise, and let us flee!
-For otherwise we shall not escape from Absalom.
-Make haste to depart, lest he overtake us suddenly and bring evil upon us, and strike the city with the edge of the sword."
+(13) And there came a messenger to David, saying, The hearts of the men of Israel are after Absalom.
+(14) And David said unto all his servants that were with him at Jerusalem, Arise, and let us flee; for we shall not else escape from Absalom: make speed to depart, lest he overtake us suddenly, and bring evil upon us, and smite the city with the edge of the sword.